 While Coleman embossed 237 lanterns for the CPR (Canadian Pacific Railway), they did not do so for the CNR (Canadian National Railway).
-This 237 lantern is stenciled CNR, presumably in railroad maintenance shops.
+These 237 lanterns are stenciled CNR, presumably in railroad maintenance shops.
 The lantern on the left and lower is date stamped October, 1948, and is in Claude Ruel’s collection while the lantern on the right is date stamped January, 1952, and is in Agostino Del Coro’s collection.
 The globe on the lantern on the left is a replacement.

 Kerosene Model 249 – (l-r): Made in Australia by arrangement with Coleman Lamp & Stove Co.
 Ltd. Canada, date stamped Sept.
 1953, and has a globe marked Colex.
 The second lantern is stamped Made in England and is date stamped May 1954.
 This lantern, in Doron Papo’s collection, was perhaps at most assembled in England but made in Canada.
 The third lantern is date stamped Apr.
 1959 and was probably made in Toronto but is not marked.
 The first and third lanterns are in Rob Roberts’ collection.